-Trust in the Lord with all your heart and do not lean on your own understanding.
-In all your ways acknowledge him and he will direct your paths.
+Trust in the Lord with all your heart, and do not lean on your own understanding.
+In all your ways acknowledge him, and he will make straight your paths.
 (Proverbs 3:5–6)

 When the Bible tells us in this verse not to lean on our own understanding, it is not encouraging us to be irrational.
 The Bible puts up no wall of separation between our intellect and faith.
 In fact, the book of Proverbs speaks very highly of understanding:

 “Blessed is the one who . . . gets understanding” (Proverbs 3:13).